pretzel2001/pretzel2001/README.md

 ### Hi there 👋 My name is Anannya Preeta

-I am an enthusiastic programmer with an immense passion for web design and development.
+I am an enthusiastic programmer with an immense passion for web and mobile design and development.

 # 💫 About Me:
-🔭 I’m currently working on Student Performance Record Management in DBMS course<br>🌱 I’m currently learning HTML,Dart, Flutter, CSS, PHP, My SQL, Javascript<br>📧 You can reach out to me at itspreeta2001@gmail.com
+🔭 I’m currently working on two projects, the first one being, developing a mobile app for online grocery shopping and the second one, is an online parking system <br>🌱 I am learning HTML,Dart, Flutter, CSS, PHP, My SQL, Javascript<br>📧 You can reach out to me at itspreeta2001@gmail.com

 ## 🌐 Socials: